Lectem/cpp-boilerplate/README.md

 The CI providers used and that might need some setup :
 -   Github actions (no setup required)
--   Travis CI, for GCC / Clang on Linux/MacOS
 -   AppVeyor, for MSVC on Windows
 -   Codecov.io, for the codecoverage reports
 -   CDash, for test and coverage reports using CTest.
 Can also be used to build nightlies.